|Type of medicine||Selective serotonin re-uptake inhibitor (SSRI)|

 Anyone can develop depression.
 It can develop for no apparent reason or it may be triggered by a life event such as a relationship problem, bereavement, or illness.

-Before taking escitalopram make sure your doctor or pharmacist knows:
+Before taking sertraline make sure your doctor or pharmacist knows:

 - If you are pregnant, trying for a baby or breast-feeding.